BugShooting/BugShooting.Homepage/docs/plugin_v2.md

 # Output API - Version 2

-> This version will be removed in the future.
+> This version is deprecated and will be removed in the future.

 ## Introduction
 Bug Shooting provides an API to create custom Outputs.
 The API is written in .NET so you can create Outputs by using C# or VB.NET.
 For using the API Bug Shooting 2.10.x or higher is required.